KaiXtr/game-maker-projects/README.md

 * ANYTHING

-  I've made this in a time where I almost gave up of game creation, developing games wasn't a thing of my routine, then I had a bad day and I was feeling really sad, then I created this game with no compromisse just to kill my time.
+  I've made this in a time where I almost gave up of game creation, when I had lost all the project for Open Your World, somehow.
+  Developing games wasn't a thing of my routine, then I had a bad day and I was feeling really sad, then I created this game with no compromisse just to kill my time.